There are many laws and rules that relate to the education for students with disabilities.

 - Procedural Safeguards Fact Sheet (Arabic Fact Sheet, Spanish Fact Sheet) Family Matters MDE

-- The Individuals with Disabilities Education Act (IDEA) is a law ensuring services to children with disabilities throughout the nation.
+- The Individuals with Disabilities Education Act (IDEA) is a civil rights law ensuring children with disabilities the right to be educated.
 IDEA governs how states and public agencies provide early intervention, special education and related services to more than 6.5 million eligible infants, toddlers, children and youth with disabilities.

 - Infants and toddlers with disabilities (birth-2) and their families receive early intervention services under IDEA Part C. Children and youth (ages 3-21) receive special education and related services under IDEA Part B.

 - Every Student Succeeds Act (ESSA) is the main federal law that funds education.
 The law includes accountability standards, college/career readiness goals to improve education outcomes for all students regardless of race, income, background, or where they live.
-ESSA replaces No Child Left Behind Act (NCLB) supports standards-based education reform, which is based on the belief that setting high standards and establishing measurable goals can improve individual outcomes in education.
+ESSA supports standards-based education reform, which is based on the belief that setting high standards and establishing measurable goals can improve individual outcomes in education.
 The Act requires states to develop assessments in basic skills to be given to all students in certain grades, if those states are to receive federal funding for schools.